OptionalRule/optionalrule.github.io/_posts/2024-02-16-revised-exhausted-condition.md

 Characters accumulate exhaustion through various means that slowly reduce their effectiveness.

 - **Levels of Exhaustion.** Exhaustion is cumulative.
 Each time a character receives the condition, they gain 1 level of exhaustion.
-A character may have a maximum of 10 levels of exhaustion and die once they exceed that.
+A character may have a ***maximum of 10 levels*** of exhaustion and die once they exceed that.
 As an optional rule, the DM may choose to use the character's CON score as the maximum level of exhaustion.

 - **d20 Rolls Affected.** The character subtracts their levels of exhaustion from all d20 tests.

 - **Spell Save DCs Affected.** The character subtracts their level of exhaustion from their spell save DCs for any spell they personally cast.

 - **Gaining the Condition.** A character gains 1 level of exhaustion whenever they fail a death save or when they suffer a critical hit.
-For purposes of Revivify and similar abilities (see more below), characters killed through the Massive Damage rules gain their maximum level of exhaustion.
-The DM may also rule a character acquires a level of fatigue though other means like strenuous activity, difficult travel, or other circumstances.
+Characters killed through the Massive Damage rules gain their maximum level of exhaustion.
+The DM may also rule a character acquires a level of exhaustion though other means like strenuous activity, difficult travel, or other circumstances.

 - **Recovering.** A character removes 1 level of exhaustion per Long Rest.
-When their exhaustion level reaches 0, they are no longer exhausted.

 - **Recovering.** (Optional Variant) Immediately after finishing a Long Rest, the character may make a DC 10 Constitution test, removing 1 level of exhaustion on a success.
 Characters who fail by rolling a 1 gain an additional exhaustion level.
 A character may gain advantage on a recovery roll if they are being provided medical care, provided hot meals, and in a restful environment, or other conditions as determined by the DM.
 Characters without adequate shelter or in a very stressful environment roll recovery at disadvantage.
 When their exhaustion level reaches 0, the character is no longer injured.